magic-script/magic-script-components/docs/components/Tab.md

 ## Description

 The tab component allows you to change a content view using button controls.
 You can organize an extensive amount of data in a compact form.
 Only one tab can be active at a time, and the active tab can be scrollable.
-Like Buttons, you can create text, text with icons, and icon tabs.

 ## Example